-This fun center ranks high with the kids.
-Display your putting skills on the miniature golf courses, or try your hand at ...
+This fun center ranks high with the tiny tots.
+Let your kids display their putting skills on the miniature golf courses or ...
 More

-This fun center ranks high with the kids.
-Display your putting skills on the miniature golf courses, or try your hand at arcade games.
-Two thrilling roller coasters offer thrills of the looping variety.
-Other attractions include bumper boats, Naskarts, snack bar, carousel and a splash-down log ride.
-Located near Metrocenter Mall on the outer loop.
-Please check the website for updated timings.
+This fun center ranks high with the tiny tots.
+Let your kids display their putting skills on the miniature golf courses or try their hand at arcade games.
+Roller coasters offer thrills and other attractions include bumper boats, Naskarts, a carousel and a splash-down log ride.
+The center is located near Metrocenter Mall on the outer loop and make sure to check the website for timings.

 Been coming here since 80's, pinball machines are not properly serviced, video games do not work correctly and worst of all, after buying a single ride ticket every yr...today we had to buy an all day pass just for one ride.
 Which we Did NOT do as we were only going 5o play for 2 hours, not all day at 4 pm.
 Forget you castle and coasters.
 We will go play elsewhere